xomicloud/javascript/README.md

 ## Running as an AWS lambda

-There is a tutorial that will show you how to get this application deployed to AWS in a few easy steps on the Xomi developers site:
+There is a tutorial that will show you how to get this application deployed to AWS in a few easy steps on the Xomi developers site, a link to which can be found in the related links section below.

 When running the application as a lambda, a different entry point is used.
 For running standalone, it is the `main.js` file in the `bin` directory.
 When running as a lambda, it is the `lambda.js` file in the `bin` director.